 —– (end of cello music)

 I sang in Cottonwood for about ten years.
 We had a playlist of over a hundred songs, of which a dozen were my originals.
 We released two CDs which can still be purchased on Amazon and a few other places.
 Cuts from each of those CD’s made it to “Best acoustic music” compilations sent to radio stations, which resulted in some radio play for us around the world.
 Turns out, people in Adelaide, Australia seemed to like us, as did folks in Garden City, Kansas.
 Upbeat, harmony-intensive acoustic music.
 We played gigs as far east as Indiana and as far west as San Francisco, but mostly stayed in Colorado.
-I quit because of health issues, but Barb and Bill (who had the good voices) are breaking in a replacement guitar picker/singer/songwriter, Jim “Dalton” Butler and you’ll probably be able to hear them again soon.
-I understand they will have a different name.
+I quit because of health issues, but Barb and Bill (who had the good voices) continued.
+Barb still sings in Denver, I suspect Bill is in a barbershop quartet in Texas.

 You can hear samples and even buy cuts of our CD “Floating” on Amazon